jeshraghian/snntorch/docs/quickstart.rst

    undefined, the relevant gradient term is simply set to the output spike itself (1/0) by default.

-The problem with ``nn.Sequential`` is that each hidden layer can only pass one tensor to subsequent layers, whereas most spiking neurons return their spikes and hidden state(s).
+By default, each LIF neuron returns two values: the spike and hidden state.
+But neurons chained together in ``nn.Sequential`` expect only one value.
 To handle this:

 -  ``init_hidden`` initializes the hidden states (e.g., membrane
    potential) as instance variables to be processed in the background.